polarfire-soc/polarfire-soc-buildroot-sdk/doc/LC-MPFS-DEV-KIT_user_guide.md

 #### WARNING:
         The drive with the identifier `sda` is the default location for your operating system.
-        DO NOT pass this identifier to any of the commands listed here.
+        DO NOT pass this identifier to any of the commands listed here without being absolutely sure that your OS is not located here.
         Check that the size of the card matches the dmesg output before continuing.

 Next check if this card is mounted: